levitte/curl/docs/cmdline-opts/MANPAGE.md

 This is the curl man page generator.
 It generates a single nroff man page output from the set of sources files in this directory.

+The `mainpage.idx` file lists all files that are rendered in that order to produce the output.
+The magic `%options` keyword inserts all command line options documented.

-There is one source file for each supported command line option.
-The output gets `page-header` prepended and `page-footer` appended.
-The format is described below.
+The `%options` documentation is created with one source file for each supported command line option.

+The documentation file format is described below.
+It is meant to look similar to markdown which is why it uses `.md` file extensions.

 ## Option files

 Each command line option is described in a file named `<long name>.d`, where option name is written without any prefixing dashes.
-Like the file name for the -v, --verbose option is named `verbose.d`.
+Like the file name for the `-v, --verbose` option is named `verbose.d`.

-Each file has a set of meta-data and a body of text.
+Each file has a set of meta-data in the top of the file, followed by a body of text.

+The documentation files that do not document options have no meta-data part.

+A line that starts with `<!--` is a comment.
+It should also end with `-->`.

 ### Meta-data

+    --- (start of meta-data)
     Added: (version number in which this was added)
     Arg: (the argument the option takes)
     c: (copyright line)
+    Example:
-    Example: (example command line, without "curl" and can use `$URL`)
+      - (an example command line, without "curl" and can use `$URL`)
+      - (another example)
     Experimental: yes (if so)
     Help: (short text for the --help output for this option)
     Long: (long form name, without dashes)